South Sea Island

 South Sea Island (also known as Vunivandra or Vunivadra) is a tiny island within the Mamanuca Islands of Fiji in the South Pacific.
 The islands are a part of the Fiji's Western Division.

 Geography

 Vunivadra is a low reef island, one of the smallest among the Mamanuca group.
-It is home to a private resort.
+It is located south of Kadavulailai and home to a private resort.